Chat History

 Viewing Chats in the Platform UI

-You can also view chat history and obtain Chat IDs through the Platform UI:
+You can also explore chat history and retrieve Chat IDs directly through the Platform UI:

-1. Go to the Chat history page for a paginated list of past Chats, each displaying key details like the Chat ID, datetime, event count, and duration.
+1. Visit the Chat history page to see a paginated list of past chats.
+Each entry displays key information such as the Chat ID, timestamp, event count, and duration.

 Platform UI chat history page

-2. Click “Open” on any Chat to view its details.
-The details page includes information such as status, start and end timestamps, duration, the Chat ID, Chat Group ID, associated Config ID (if any), and a paginated list of Chat Events.
+2. Click “Open” on any chat to view its full details.
+The chat details page includes the Chat ID, Chat Group ID, start and end timestamps, duration, status, associated Config ID (if applicable), and a paginated list of recorded chat events.

 Platform UI chat details page